-The High Blood Pressure Collaborative supports initiatives in both clinical and community settings, engaging more than 200 volunteers from over 70 organizations.
+The High Blood Pressure Collaborative engages more than 200 volunteers from over 70 organizations across Monroe County.

 Blood Pressure Advocates